 EEAT for Architects (Experience, Expertise, Authoritativeness, Trustworthiness)

 EEAT is a framework Google uses to assess content quality.
 Implementing author schema on your site can reinforce expertise and trust.
 It stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
-For architects, demonstrating EEAT is vital because designing a building is a significant financial and personal investment for clients.
+For architects, demonstrating EEAT is vital because designing a building is a significant financial and personal investment.

-- Experience: Showcase your real world, hands on experience through detailed project case studies and team bios.
+- Experience: Showcase your real world, hands on experience through detailed project case studies.

 - Expertise: Highlight your credentials, such as licenses, degrees, and professional affiliations (AIA, LEED).

-- Authoritativeness: Build authority by earning mentions in industry publications, winning awards, or getting links from other reputable sites.
+- Authoritativeness: Build authority by earning mentions in industry publications or winning awards.

-- Trustworthiness: Foster trust with a professional website, clear contact information, and positive client testimonials.
+- Trustworthiness: Foster trust with a professional website, clear contact info, and positive testimonials.

 Title Tag and Meta Description Optimization